Power BI has a wide range of visuals, both built-in and ones you can download.

 Finding the right visual can make a huge difference.

-Our Power BI training doesn’t have time to explore all the different visualisation so we wanted to highlight an example of an under-used visual – the decomposition tree visual.
+Our Microsoft Power BI training doesn’t have time to explore all the different visualisation so we wanted to highlight an example of an under-used visual – the decomposition tree visual.

 A decomposition tree visualises your data in its components or building blocks.